 Suzanne grew up in St. Louis, Missouri where she started dancing at the age of 5.
-Directly out of high school she moved to Los Angeles to pursue her dream of becoming a dancer.
-Since then she has traveled and performed as a professional dancer in various shows throughout the world for 17 years.
-She found her other love of the aerial arts 6 years ago where she started training at Every Day Circus in St. Louis.
-She performed solos and duets of aerial performances, which include silks, lyra, and hammock with a 40 foot ceiling every weekend in St. Louis, while traveling back to Orlando, FL during the week.
-Since then she has incorporated her love of ballet in the air to students sharing her knowledge and enthusiasm making dancers well rounded in class.
-She is excited and proud to be at Movement Arts for the second year leading the aerial program.
-You can also catch her working as a Registered Nurse at Winnie Palmer Hospital for Women and Babies, while continuing her education onto Nurse Practitioner.
+Directly out of high school she moved to Los Angeles to pursue her dream of becoming a dancer and studied at Tremaine Dance Center on a year long scholarship program.
+Since then she has traveled and performed as a professional dancer in various shows throughout the world for over 20 years.
+She found her other love of the aerial arts throughout her travels as a dancer, where she started training at Every Day Circus in St. Louis.
+She performed solos and duets of aerial performances, which include silks, lyra, and hammock with a 40 foot ceiling every weekend in St. Louis, while traveling back to Orlando, FL during the week to perform at Disney's Beauty and the Beast show.
+She has incorporated her love of ballet in the air to students sharing her knowledge and enthusiasm making dancers well rounded in class.
+She is excited and proud to be at Movement Arts since 2009 leading the aerial program.
+She graduated with her Masters of Science in Nursing degree in 2015 from USF.
+You can also find her working as a Nurse Practitioner treating pediatric and adult patients at an office in Clermont, FL.

 Owner & Artistic Director